-"Health systems have too long participated in the way to address this is through systemic change."
+"Health systems have too long participated in the disparities that exist... the only way to address this is through systemic change."

 Dayton's Diverse & Growing Communities

 Dayton is undergoing rapid demographic change, becoming a more racially and ethnically diverse community.
 While the city has a reputation for being welcoming, its systems and resources are struggling to meet the needs of a growing immigrant and refugee population.
 Refugees and immigrants, many arriving through Catholic Social Services, face unique challenges, particularly in accessing culturally competent healthcare, behavioral health support, and resources tailored to their needs.